dashnetics/documentation/docs/manuals/beginner/terminology.md

 </details>

 ## WYSIWYG
-WYSIWYG stands for “what you see is what you get”.
+WYSIWYG stands for "what you see is what you get".
 With a WYSIWYG editor, how your design and content appears on the editing platform is exactly what it will look like in the final version.

 ## loop over